containerum/containerum/README.md

 Password: verystrongpassword

 ## Getting started
 Containerum has an intuitive web interface.
-Yet we recommend starting with learning the [object types](https://docs.containerum.com/objects/object-types/) in Containerum Platform as well as the instructions on configuring [Containerum Platform](https://docs.containerum.com/configuration/)in our Docs.
+Yet we recommend starting with learning the [object types](https://docs.containerum.com/objects/object-types/) in Containerum Platform as well as the instructions on configuring [Containerum Platform](https://docs.containerum.com/configuration/) in our Docs.

 Don't forget to install [chkit CLI](https://github.com/containerum/chkit) (from source code or binaries - whatever you prefer!).